it5007/Sweta_Akhila/README.md

 * npm install
 * Add Keys to GoogleMapsAPI and OAUTHAPI key in src/components/UseMap.jsx and src/components/AuthHeader.jsx
 * npm run compile
-* screen npm start (http://localhost:8000/) - API Server
+* screen npm start (http://localhost:8000/) - UI Server
 * Open http://localhost:8000/ .
 * All files that are currently in repo are being used.